Dr Vassilios Paipais, Lecturer

 Chapters in edited volumes

-- (2019) ‘The Christian Realist Pendulum: Between Pacifism and Interventionism’ in A. Reichwein and F. Rösch (eds.), Trends in European IR Theory, Vol. 2: Realism as a European Tradition in IR (Basingstoke: Palgrave McMillan, forthcoming in 2019)
+- (2020) ‘The Christian Realist Pendulum: Between Pacifism and Interventionism’ in A. Reichwein and F. Rösch (eds.), Trends in European IR Theory, Vol. 2: Realism (Basingstoke: Palgrave McMillan, 2020).

 - IR5601 Research in International Relations